longturn/freeciv21/docs/Coding/mapgen.rst

 At the end of the generation, more random noise is added on top of the generated height map to give more variety on large maps, with warmer tiles generally getting more noise.
-The generated height map is then used to assign terrains as :ref:`described below <mapgen-terrain-assignment>`.
+The generated height map is then used to assign terrain and generate rivers as described in :ref:`mapgen-terrain-assignment` and :ref:`mapgen-height-rivers`.

 .. _mapgen-fracture:

 Fracture Map
 ^^^^^^^^^^^^

+Entry point: ``make_fracture_map()``.

 The ``FRACTURE`` generator starts from points distributed randomly on the map and grows them until they meet their neighbors.
 Each point is given a random